 65 tokens - (1.3 ETH at base token price) will give you access to the Blockchain board game and its 4 expansions, Primewarp: Genesis + expansion, and two more untitled games – all with free shipping, as well as whatever is raised from the shared profits and Cryptumcoin.
 If you purchased these from Kickstarter campaigns they would cost you base price plus shipping, so the amount would be higher without counting any token perks and the token price.

-100 tokens - (2 ETH at base token price) will give you access and free shipping for any game we ever publish.
-The project is a self-funding business so we can promise this, plus all the token features already mentioned.
+100 tokens - (2 ETH at base token price) will give you access and free shipping for any game ever publish.
 “And the tones cost, if you ever require to just dump them and ignore us for the rest of your life.”

 The team did not set the Soft Cap threshold for the entire project, but the mining project will be developed only if 150,000 or more CRTMs are sold.